Wal-Mart (NYSE: WMT ) is expected to report Q4 earnings on Feb. 21. Here's what Wall Street wants to see:

 Last quarter, EPS came in at $1.08.
 GAAP EPS of $1.08 for Q3 were 11% higher than the prior-year quarter's $0.97 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 25.1%, 10 basis points worse than the prior-year quarter.
-Operating margin was 5.9%, 10 basis points better than the prior-year quarter.
-Net margin was 3.5%, about the same as the prior-year quarter.
+For the preceding quarter, gross margin was 24.9%, 20 basis points worse than the prior-year quarter.
+Operating margin was 5.4%, 10 basis points better than the prior-year quarter.
+Net margin was 3.2%, 20 basis points better than the prior-year quarter.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Wal-Mart.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Wal-Mart to My Watchlist.